The Grand Tour: The Grand Tour race tracks

 When the programme was first conceived and created, the production team opted for the creation of a dedicated test track for the purpose of being used for reviews of testing of vehicles by presenters, alongside the establishment of lap times by cars that are reviewed.
 The track was eventually sited at the former RAF Wroughton airbase, with its layout consisting of two loops - one large and one small - connected by a single stretch of tarmac between them and christened as the "Eboladrome", due to the design of the track resembling the structure of the Ebola virus.
 The track was designed to "trip cars up" and included sections devised under a humorous arrangement, such as "Isn't Straight", "Your Name Here", "Old Lady's House", "Substation" and "Field of Sheep".
 The track was dropped from use from the programme after the third series.

 For the second series, the production team decided to create a second track for the specific purpose of being used in the newly created celebrity segment "Celebrity Face Off".
 They eventually decided to situate the new track at Enstone Airfield, close to the fixed studio tent location - a site originally planned for use with Top Gear.
 The track was mostly designed as an oval, with half of it involving a gravel track.
-The track was dropped from use in the second series, although was briefly involved in a motoring challenge during the third series.
+The track was dropped from use after the second series, although was briefly involved in a motoring challenge during the third series.